dennis-tra/image-stego/README.md

 # image-stego

 Steganography-based image integrity - Merkle tree nodes embedded into image chunks so that each chunk's integrity can be verified on its own.
-[The Results](#the-results).
+[Jump to the results](#the-results)

 ![Verified image with marked manipulated parts](docs/porsche.overlay.png)